wsrn829/ThriveTogetherRefactor/journals/Sarina_wu.md

 ## 03/16/2024

 - Finally fixed the landing page buttons, which sometimes worked and sometime didn't on my end.
 Also worked on styling a little bit.

+## 03/17/2024

+- Tried to figure out if Galvanize version of auth was still working.
+I'd first try using that.

+## 03/18/2024

+- Debugged frontend, API, even disabled auth temporarily and still couldn't create an account in the database.
+Turned out my database was not connected/set up properly...I should have tested that first.
+Oh I miss Django so much.
+Built-in ORM was so easy.
+Will resume after I finish my coding assessment tomorrow.

+## 03/19/2024

+-